Route 66 Route 66

 Illinois

-Illinois Route 66 U.S. Route 66 could be reinstated in Illinois as an adjunct to a new Route 66 Scenic Byway using a new U.S. 66 Route designation that would offer the traveler a seamless Route 66 conveyance connecting with Route 66 in Missouri.
+Illinois Route 66 U.S. Route 66 could be reinstated in Illinois adopting the alignment of the existing Route 66 Scenic Byway using a new U.S. 66 Route designation that would offer the traveler a seamless and well signed Route 66 marking plan connecting with Route 66 in Missouri.

 For the millions of Americans who once made the trek west on Route 66, or those that hope to in the future, this is where the journey starts.
 U.S. Route 66 began in Chicago, one of the world's truly great cities, then passed through the state capital of Springfield on its way to Saint Louis.
 Numerous Route 66 landmarks can be found along the way through Illinois.